ParisaTork/tributes-learning/README.md

 #### Leading Remote Teams Effectively

-- Update your expectations:
+- Update your **expectations**:
 The single most effective change a company (or the leader of a team) can make is to take a remote-first approach.
 Don’t just tolerate remote team members as add-ons to your regular meetings: assume that everyone is or may be remote at any time.

-- Focus on results:
+- Focus on **results**:
-Set expectations for output early, and reinforce them often.
+Set **expectations for output early**, and reinforce them often.
 Focus on results.
 Companies that consider themselves “results-only work environments” focus on what each team member actually delivers, not on where, how or even when they work.

 - Embrace technology:
-Choose collaboration technologies that are simple, reliable and accessible enough for all to use easily (and frequently)
+Choose collaboration technologies that are **simple, reliable and accessible** enough for all to use **easily (and frequently)**

-- Create a “virtual water cooler”:
+- Create a **“virtual water cooler”**:
 Provide opportunities for team members to socialize online, for instance, through Slack, to replace the “water cooler” moments they will be missing from the real-world office.
 Done right, virtual communication can be even better than in-person.

-- Keep tabs on conversation:
+- Keep tabs on **conversation**:
-Managers need to pay close attention to team communication channels, as you will need to be constantly adjusting, coordinating, clarifying and helping avoid misunderstandings.
+Managers need to pay close attention to team communication channels, as you will need to be constantly adjusting, coordinating, **clarifying** and helping avoid misunderstandings.

-- Be thoughtful about support:
+- Be thoughtful about **support**:
 Make sure voices are heard during meetings.

-- Realise that it's hard for remotes to read body language/interject in video meetings - Solution: 'Hey, what do you think?' to each employee.
+- Realise that it's hard for remotes to read **body language/interject** in video meetings - Solution: 'Hey, what do you think?' to each employee.

-- Be thoughtful about giving remote employees the floor
+- Be thoughtful about giving remote employees the **floor**

-- If in a hybrid (some remote, some not) team, consider having meetings remotely so EVERYONE interfaces through camera
+- If in a hybrid (some remote, some not) team, consider having meetings remotely so **EVERYONE interfaces through camera**

+#### Tools for Success

+- Collaboration capabilities (Google Drive, GSuite)
+- Communication (Slack, Dash)

+#### Skills for Success
+- Communication (frequent = good)
+- Organization
+- Understand your schedule + set boundaries
+- Grit & Drive
+- Autonomy (esp. self-autonomy)
+- Track Record of Success

+#### Growing Pains without right tools/tech

+- **Vague or poorly defined process**:
+When the development lifecycle is not well defined, things can easily become a mess.
+For those overseeing the process, it’s crucial to understand that communication with a remote team can be scarce compared to communication in an office.
+There should be no room for implications or interpretations.

+- **Version control issues, duplicate code, or messy code**:
+Remember, the idea behind distributed teams is that they allow you to get more work done separately, but if developers aren’t communicating effectively you can create new problems and new headaches.

+- **Dependencies between teams**:
+Divvying up work to get it done faster is great, but you never want one team to be waiting on another to complete their work before they can move forward.
+These scenarios are known as dependencies and they can negate the efficiency of dividing up the project—unless, that is, you strategically break up code to minimize these dependencies.

+- **Lack of coordination between teams**:
+While autonomous teams can be highly efficient, you do run the risk that they could progressively diverge and stop communicating important information with each other.

+- **Lack of steps/documentation or unclear delineation of processes and clarification on each member's role in the process**:
+Remote teams benefit from a shared understanding and documented distinctions and clear process steps.